 Aerhyn has been wowing audiences in musicals and children’s theatre around Vancouver and all across the country since 2004, as well as providing voices for video games.
 Most recently, he’s been a part of two touring Theatre for Young Audiences shows in Baking Time (Presentation House Theatre) and Raven Meets the Monkey King (Axis Theatre), as well as having recently returned from Regina, Saskatchewan as a part of the SaskExpress touring company.
 He has spent the better part of the last 10 years teaching hip hop and musical theatre to students between the ages of 5 to 22, and was the resident choreographer for the Eric Hamber Secondary musical production.
 Aerhyn also enjoys recording his Tune-Up Thursdays acapella covers, anything that involves food (cooking and consuming), cycling, and playing volleyball.

 Danielle hails from the faraway kingdom of Abbotsford and is currently working as an actor of stage and screen in Vancouver.
 You may have seen her onstage recently with Pacific Theatre, Rumble, Classic Chic, United Players or Realwheels Theatre.
 She is a long time nanny, lifeguard/swim instructor, and Camp Director of TREK wilderness adventure camp.
 Danielle is a graduate of the University of the Fraser Valley and past apprentice of Pacific Theatre, where she recently dipped her toes into the world of producing with The Wolves.
-Besides spreading birthday magic, Danielle enjoys swing dancing, cuddling her fluffy orange cat, and travelling with her Prince Charming.
+Besides spreading birthday magic, Danielle enjoys swing dancing, cuddling up with her fluffy orange cat and a good book, and travelling with her Prince Charming.
 She is a firm believer in play and imagination and can’t wait to make your little one’s dreams come true!

-Much like her good friends the Snow Sisters, Jenaya is originally from the cold north, and moved to Vancouver two years ago to pursue her career in acting.
-She is currently enrolled in her last year of studies at the Capilano University Musical Theatre Program, with a background in music and voice.
+Much like her good friends the Snow Sisters, Jenaya is originally from the cold north, and moved to Vancouver in 2016 to pursue her career in performing arts.
+She is a graduate of the Capilano University Musical Theatre Program, with a background in music and voice.
 Like a true princess, she loves to sing and dance her way through the day.
-Past credits include Assistant Musical Director on The Drowsy Chaperone (Theatre Under the Stars), Thoroughly Modern Millie (CapU Theatre), Mrs. Barry in Anne of Green Gables (CapU Theatre), Chauffeur/Ensemble in Grand Hotel (Arbutus Studio), Mary Poppins in Mary Poppins (Correlieu High School Players), and Ariel in The Little Mermaid (Correlieu High School Players).
-She has extensive experience working with children as a nanny and camp counselor, as well as teaching for TUTS Summer Musical Theatre camps.
+Credits include work with Theatre Under the Stars, URP, First Impressions Theatre, Fabulist Theatre, and CapU Theatre.
+She has extensive experience working with children, having worked in both British Columbia and Ontario as a camp counselor, children’s music director, and babysitter.
 Fairytales have always been a very special part of her life, and she feels honoured to be able to bring these stories to life!
+Stay hydrated, stay humble.

 Laura has over 15 years of both classical and musical theatre voice training, and has been acting and singing on stages all over the lower mainland for much of her adult life.
 Proud moments include working as a soloist with the Vancouver Symphony Orchestra and winning ‘Best Original Song’ from Theatre BC – which she both wrote and performed nightly for the festival production Home Fires.
 When not on stage, Laura loves to be in the classroom.
-She is a full time elementary school teacher and runs her school’s K-7 drama program, and co-directs the choir.
-Laura’s favourite fairytale is Peter Pan.
-She hasn’t made it to Neverland yet, but in the spirit of the story; although everyone gets older, the choice to grow up belongs to us!
+She is a full time elementary school teacher who also runs her school’s K-7 drama program, and co-directs the choir.
+Laura’s favourite fairytale is Peter Pan, and she is a firm believer in the spirit of the story; although everyone gets older, the choice to grow up belongs to us!
 She looks forward to celebrating your special day with a bit of faith, trust, and pixie dust.

 Matthew Simmons is an improviser, actor, and sound designer from New Westminster.
 He cut his teeth onstage at Second Storey Theatre in Port Coquitlam.
-While there he joined Off Key Improv and started creating unscripted musicals on the spot.
-You can often find him either performing with them on Commercial Drive, or onstage around the Lower Mainland in everything from scripted musicals, to radio plays, to Shakespeare.
+He frequently performs unscripted musicals with Off Key Improv on Commercial Drive, as well as appearing all over the Lower Mainland in everything from scripted musicals, to radio plays, to Shakespeare.
 Past credits include It’s a Wonderful Life Radio Play and A Christmas Carol: On the Air (Pacific Theatre), End of the Rainbow (Ace Productions), The Hunger Games musical trilogy (District 13 Presents), and A Few Good Men (First Impressions Theatre), as well as sound design for Honky Tonk Angels, and Cyrano (First Impressions Theatre).
 Matthew was the creator and host of the Improvised Vinyl Cafe, and is overjoyed when he gets to spend his weekends as a Jedi knight.

-Graduating from Capilano University’s Acting for Stage and Screen program in 2015, Steven has been performing in Theatre for Young Audiences, plays, short films, musicals and of course here at Pacific Fairytales!
-He has performed with several companies including Align Entertainment, Beach House Theatre, and Theatre Under The Stars.
-His most notable credits to date include: Grimsby in The Little Mermaid (Align Entertainment, 2017) Butler/Asher in Joseph (Align Entertainment, 2016), Narrator/Billy-The-Bully/Zeus in Miss Electricity (Beach House Theatre, 2018) Arlequin in The Commedia Tales of King Arthur (Beach House Theatre, 2017), and Wolfie in Aesop’s Fables (Beach House Theatre, 2016).
-He loves witnessing the joy in children through his work at Pacific Fairytales, and believes every child should have the opportunity to experience true magic.
-Steven believes a child’s pure playful self is the best of the best, and he always believes in the magic they provide.
+Graduating from Capilano University’s Acting for Stage and Screen program in 2015, Steven has been performing in Theatre for Young Audiences, plays, short films, musicals, and here at Pacific Fairytales!
+Acting Credits include Grimsby in The Little Mermaid (Align Entertainment) Butler/Asher in Joseph (Align Entertainment), Narrator/Billy-The-Bully/Zeus in Miss Electricity (Beach House Theatre) Arlequin in The Commedia Tales of King Arthur (Beach House Theatre), and Wolfie in Aesop’s Fables (Beach House Theatre).
+Steven joined the Pacific Fairytales’ team in 2016 and loves swinging in to celebrate your special events.
+He believes every child should have the opportunity to experience real magic, and feels privileged to bring fun and joy to kids all across the Lower Mainland.